maddieportrey/my386blog/_posts/2023-04-13-data-story.md

 <img src="https://raw.githubusercontent.com/maddiekkay/my386blog/main/assets/images/finaltable.png"/>
 </p>

 I am a big fan of these songs, and I feel like they really do sum up the basics of my music library.
+A couple of these songs were some of my most played songs of 2022 (specifically Northern Attitude), which gives me reason to think these songs really are the true average of my music library.
 Overall, I've enjoyed exploring my music library more in depth and I hope you've enjoyed the journey.
 Let me know a song that you think sums up your music library below, and thanks for tuning in!

 <p align="center">
 <img src="https://raw.githubusercontent.com/maddiekkay/my386blog/main/assets/images/austin-neill-hgO1wFPXl3I-unsplash.jpg" alt="" style="width:500px;"/>